mohadese-tn/Adjusting-brightness/README.md

 1- Project introduction: Adjusting the brightness - By changing the range input, the brightness of the screen changes.
 Also, the background image changes every 2 seconds.
 -------------------------------------------------------------------
-!!!!!!!!: This project is coded in a modular way, so the important thing is to open it with live server.
+!!!!!!!!: This project is coded in a modular way, so it is better to open with live server.
 -------------------------------------------------------------------
 2- Features and capabilities: